sfallahadl/aws-gitops-workshop/content/20_basic_ci/build_container.md

  ```

  {{% notice note %}}
-Remember to replace `<your docker username>` with your own Dockerhub username
+Remember to replace `<your docker username>` with your own Dockerhub username.
+Notice also the `registry` property that tells Codefresh where to push the image after it is built.
 {{% /notice %}}